PHASE 4 OF 7

 Chat-based code generation with live previews and interaction history.

-• A game changer for debugging and understanding teammates' code mid-hackathon
+• Fast debugging of teammates' code mid-hackathon

 Tens of hours